minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

   $ sudo su - fulcrum
   ```

-* Change to fulcrum data folder and generate cert and key files for SSL.
+* Change to the fulcrum data folder and generate cert and key files for SSL.
 When it asks you to put some info, press `Enter` until the prompt is shown again, is not necessary to put any info

   ```sh
   $ cd /data/fulcrum
   $ openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
   ```

-* Download custom Fulcrum banner based on MiniBolt.
+* Download the custom Fulcrum banner based on MiniBolt.
 Create your own if you want [here](https://patorjk.com/software/taag/#p=display&f=Slant&t=fulcrum)

   ```sh
   $ wget https://raw.githubusercontent.com/twofaktor/minibolt/main/resources/fulcrum-banner.txt